 Let me address the elephant in the room, err, air — the f-word that has almost come to haunt the current generation.
 The word that has been so misused, that it has almost been let down.
 The word that, even those who practise the notion that it was intended to convey, are afraid to say aloud nowadays.
 Yes, I am talking about feminism.

 For the uninitiated, the basic idea is: All humans are equal, irrespective of gender.
 They may have different physical characteristics and needs – but the society should not treat them differently.
-Eligibility for job positions, choices of entertainment, or anything at all – should be absolutely irrespective of gender.
+Eligibility for job positions, choices of lifestyles, clothes, or anything at all — should be absolutely irrespective of gender.
 Equal positions in jobs warrant equal pay and equal respect, based on merit and merit alone.
 Basically, one’s gender does not determine one’s performance, nor should it determine opportunities for it or returns from it.
-Society, however, discriminates between individuals based on their gender, and feminism is a human movement trying to raise awareness and erase the difference at the grass-root level.
+Society, however, discriminates between individuals based on their gender, and feminism is a movement trying to raise awareness and erase the difference at the grass-root level.